-- 2.3 The school meets the standard. - 2.4 Implementation of all aspects of the school's safeguarding procedures is effective in providing appropriate support for pupils.
+- 2.3 The school meets the standard. - 2.4 Implementation of all aspects of the school's safeguarding procedures is effective in providing appropriate support for pupils, including children in the EYFS.
 The school's arrangements are likely to meet the needs of the proposed increase in pupil numbers. - 2.5 The school's procedures reflect fully the content of Keeping Children Safe in Education 2022.
 They are implemented effectively to safeguard children at risk and those in need.
 Suitable arrangements are in place for listening to pupils and for liaising with parents and external agencies when required.
-Pupils say that they feel safe and are confident that staff will take prompt and appropriate action to address any concerns they might have.
-That this happens in practice was confirmed by the scrutiny of safeguarding records, which are comprehensive, and during discussions with pupils.
-The designated safeguarding lead (DSL) and deputy DSLs work successfully as a team.
-They are supported by governors and leaders who have worked effectively towards further refining the school's arrangements for pastoral care.
-Pupils receive suitable guidance on staying safe and understand how to stay safe online.
-The use of technology in the school is monitored appropriately.
+Pupils say that they feel safe, confident in the knowledge that staff will take prompt and appropriate action to address any concerns they might have.
+That this happens in practice was confirmed in the scrutiny of records and discussions with pupils.
+Pupils receive guidance on staying safe and understand how to stay safe online.
 Appropriate procedures are in place for handling concerns relating to child-on-child abuse and allegations against adults working in the school, including low-level concerns.
-The mental health of pupils is given a particularly high priority. - 2.6 Staff, including those with leadership responsibility for safeguarding, are suitably trained.
-Records are systematically kept and show that the training for all staff is current, appropriate and in line with local requirements.
-Staff say that they feel suitably equipped to deal with any concerns that are raised.
+The mental health of pupils is given a suitably high priority. - 2.6 Staff, including those with leadership responsibility for safeguarding, are suitably trained, including with regard to the prevention of radicalisation.
+Records of this training are systematically kept and show that the training for all staff is current, appropriate and in line with local requirements.
 On joining the school, new members of staff receive appropriate induction in safeguarding.
 Those members of staff interviewed demonstrated a secure understanding of their roles and responsibilities and of the staff code of conduct and whistleblowing policy.
 Staff share and record concerns diligently and know that they can make a direct referral to children's services if necessary.
-They have a clear understanding of current definitions of abuse and recognise the vulnerability of pupils with protected characteristics, including those with SEND.
+They have a clear understanding of current definitions of abuse and recognise the vulnerability of pupils with protected characteristics.
 Staff confirm that they are aware of the procedures necessary to minimise the risk of child-on-child abuse and recognise the possibility that such abuse may be taking place without being reported. - 2.7 Effective procedures are implemented to ensure that appropriate and timely checks are made to confirm the suitability of staff.
-Governors exercise suitable oversight of the school's safeguarding arrangements and are trained appropriately in safeguarding.
+The proprietor exercises suitable oversight of the school's safeguarding arrangements and the trustees are trained appropriately in safeguarding.
 Oversight is maintained through an annual review of policy and procedures, in addition to regular monitoring of safeguarding arrangements, including recruitment checks.